 Denverites have been in love with locally-churned Little Man Ice Cream for more than a decade, whether it comes from the big silver milk can in LoHi, under the wing at The Constellation in Central Park, or from the old-time counter at Sweet Cooie’s in Congress Park.
 Now kids can watch their favorite flavors come together and pick a sweet treat to try at the Little Man Ice Cream Factory near Sloan’s Lake.
 West Colfax, Denver.

 The Scene: Industrial retro dining-room hosts a ping-pong hall.

 Step into Ace Eat Serve, and any worries you might have about taking kids to an Uptown eatery will melt away.
 You’ll likely find children chasing after balls that litter the indoor hall’s floor, playing on the outside patio, and eating kid’s meals heaped on cafeteria-style trays.
-Favorite (adult) dishes include bao buns, potstickers with a delectable Chinese ginger mustard, and Tiger wings, not to mention house-made sodas and desserts that include homemade fortune cookies and sticky toffee pudding.
+Favorite (adult) dishes include bao buns, potstickers with a delectable Chinese ginger mustard, and Tiger wings, not to mention house-made sodas and desserts that include homemade fortune cookies and coco java cake.
 North Capitol Hill, Denver.

 The Scene: A mad scientist ice-cream laboratory with decadent treats.